 Set Design takes the audience on a visual journey by creating the world of the play.
 Everything on the stage, except for the actors and what they are wearing is a creation of the set designer.
 Sometimes stage sets and scenery are very literal, they look like real life; other times sets and scenery are styled for the imagination.

 The audience might think that a set looks like a room in their home; other times the scenery is there to evoke a feeling about a place, or depicts no place in particular.
 The set might just be a pile of dirt, blue carpeting across the floor and up the walls.
 These are all in the choices the set designer makes to bring the story to the audience.

 Designers are challenged to bring the audience into the scene without moving the audience.
 He must think of ways to position the scenery and set objects to give the audience the best view.
-The set designer, unlike in a movie where the camera directs the ‘point of view’ of the viewer, must make sure that each person gets the most impact possible..
+Unlike in a movie where the camera directs the ‘point of view’ of the viewer, the theatrical set designer must make sure that each person in the audience gets the most impact possible.

 Some plays only have one set; others have several which are moved on and off the stage by the stage crew.
 Multiple sets create different perspectives for the audience in their understanding and appreciation of the play.

 The set designer works hand-in-hand with the lighting designer to make the visual impact for the audience meaningful and intended – lighting can make the set look beautiful, glorious, or terrible.
+Plus, the lighting designer has great ideas too – they watch the read the script, watch rehearsals, and follow the actors movements as intently as the director.
 So it is always a good idea to be friends with the lighting designer, for without him, no one would see the set.